 Florida Assertive Community Treatment (FACT).
 The FACT program serves adults with severe and persistent mental illness, who may also have a co-occurring substance use disorder.
 The program’s multidisciplinary staff obtain or directly provide all mental health services to persons served, primarily in their homes or the community, including: psychiatric care; medical referral and follow-up; individual supportive therapy; crisis assessment and intervention; substance use disorder services; work-related vocational services; support in activities of daily living; social, interpersonal relationship and leisure time training; case management services; and supportive services.
 In addition, the program assists individuals to obtain affordable housing, which may include assistance with security deposits, utilities, and rent.

 Family Intervention Specialist (FIS).
 FIS Specialists work with families in the DCF system to help expedite treatment services for those involved in the child welfare system.

 Teen Anger Management Group.
 Our Teen Anger Management Group is designed to assist teens aged 13-18 who have moderate to severe behavioral anger disruptions at home, school, or in the community or for those who have difficulty controlling outbursts or demonstrate issues with making healthy management choices.
-The group will follow the SAMSHA approved curriculum of “Anger Management for Substance Abuse and Mental Health Clients,” but will also cover nuances of today such as: words make a difference; how does social media effect our choices; positive interactions styles for optimal outcome; agreeing to disagree; can we rely on Emoji to tell others how we feel; and understanding how our behavior impacts others.
+The group will follow the SAMSHA-approved curriculum of “Anger Management for Substance Abuse and Mental Health Clients,” but will also cover nuances of today such as: words make a difference; how social media affects our choices; positive interactions styles for an optimal outcome; agreeing to disagree; can we rely on Emoji to tell others how we feel; and understanding how our behavior impacts others.